Champion and Notable Trees

 Each spring and fall, TreeBaltimore leads tours by bus or bike to visit a variety of city and state champs as well as unique notable trees.

-The next bus tour is confirmed for Saturday, May 30th from 10am-2pm.
+The next bus tour is confirmed for Saturday, June 13th from 10am-1pm.

 Registration will open 30 days prior to the event.